NSGeophysics/GPRPy/README.md

 3) Once the installation finished, open a command prompt:
    On Windows: click on Start, then enter "Anaconda Prompt", without the quotation marks into the "Search programs and files" field.
-   On Mac or Linux, open the regular terminal and run<br/>
+   On Mac or Linux, open the regular terminal.
+In the command prompt/terminal, run<br/>
    `conda activate`<br/>

 5) Change to the directory  where you downloaded the GPRPy files.